-The normal minimum agricultural activity is to undertake an average level of stocking of 0.05 livestock units per hectare (LU/ha), across the year, on all hectares.
+The normal minimum agricultural activity is to undertake an average level of stocking of 0.05 livestock units (LUs) per hectare on all hectares for 183 days in each scheme year.
 A lower stocking density, in terms of numbers or period, may be acceptable.